haberdashPI/vscode-master-key/notes.md

   capture input outside of the text editor
   OR
   all non-modifier keys (k or shift+k) get a condition added to them so they don't mess up input boxes ???

+- support multiple keyboard layouts in the visual documentation

+- use the theme colors in the visual documentation

 quick win: store clipboard to a register